cterdam/dotfiles/README.md

 # dotfiles

-`cterdam`'s personal computing environment setup for Unix-like (Mac) systems.
+cterdam's personal computing environment setup for Unix-like (Mac) systems.

 ## Installing on a new Mac